 There are a few ways of defrosting the cooked chicken, depending on your needs and time constraints:

-- Overnight in the fridge.
 This is the recommended method.
 Just transfer the chicken from the freezer to the refrigerator and leave it to thaw overnight.
-In the morning it’s ready to go.
+In the morning it’ll be ready to go.

-- Microwave.
 If you’re in a real hurry, using the microwave to defrost the cooked chicken is always an option.
+Go with short increments and stir the chicken once possible.

 Defrosted chicken can be used in pretty much in every meal you would use the cooked chicken in.
 The taste of a defrosted cooked chicken might not be as good as the taste of freshly cooked chicken.
 You might need to experiment a bit to find meals that work best for you.
 Here are some ideas that you can try for your chicken leftovers: